 Payflow Pro is an on-form payment processor.
 Payments are still processed by Payflow, but the payment information is transferred via the form at submission.
-To set up this integration, you will need to build a form that contains at least one price field, a credit card field, and an expiration date field.
+To set up this integration, you will need to build a form that contains at least one price field and a credit card field.
 Once you have this form built, you are then ready to add the Payflow Pro integration.

 Go to Settings > Integration > Payments and click the "Add" next to the Payflow Payment Gateway integration icon.
 The integration will be added underneath the Integration where you can begin the setup.

 You will then need to enter your User, Vendor, Partner and Password info for Payflow Pro account.

 USER - If you set up one or more additional users on the account, this value is the ID of the user authorized to process transactions.
 If, however, you have not set up additional users on the account, USER has the same value as VENDOR.

 VENDOR - Your merchant login ID that you created when your registered for the account.

 PARTNER - The ID provided to you by the authorized PayPal Reseller who registered you for the Payflow SKD.
 If you purchased your account directly from PayPal, use PayPal.